-• Our Our 4kW Eco 2022, 5WS, 8WS and 12WS Series Stoves must be fitted with a mechanical stop when being fitted in a smoke control zone.
+• Our 4kW Eco 2022, 5WS, 8WS and 12 Series Stoves must be fitted with a mechanical stop when being fitted in a smoke control zone.
 On the 4kW Eco 2022 series the air controller adjusts both secondary and tertiary air simultaneously, and incorporates a stop to prevent closure to less than 8mm open, see diagram below.
-On The 5WS and 8WS stoves this restricts closure of the secondary air controls beyond 13mm open.
-On the 12WS this prevents closure of the air flow bar beyond 98mm open, please see page 20 for a diagram of this.
+On the 5WS and 8WS 8kW stoves this restricts closure of the secondary air controls beyond 13mm open.
+On the 8WS 6kW stoves this restricts closure of the secondary air controls beyond 22mm open.
+On the 12 this prevents closure of the air flow bar beyond 98mm open, please see page 23 for a diagram of this.